 In June 2000, the LWVUS urged the Federal Communications Commission (FCC) to issue requirements for broadcasters to cover local public affairs.

-Since 2001, the LWVEF, working through a grant from the Open Society Institute, has participated in the Judicial Independence Project.
+Beginning with a grant from the Open Society Institute in 2001, the LWVEF has participated in the Judicial Independence project.
 State and local Leagues, working in conjunction with the national office, assess the levels of judicial independence in their state and develop citizen education campaigns to educate their communities about this important issue.
 A key part of this program is encouraging Leagues to include judicial candidates in their voter guides and to organize candidate forums for judicial candidates.
 In 2002 and 2003, more than 200 Leagues nationwide organized 70 forums, meetings and workshops spotlighting their state court systems and the value of an independent judiciary.

 In 2002 and 2004, the LWVUS participated as amicus curiae in the case of Miller-El v.
 Cockrell.
 The League’s interest in the case focused on the use of race-based peremptory challenges to jurors as a means to block citizen participation in government.
 The Supreme Court agreed with the League’s position, but a lower federal court failed to carry out this interpretation and the case was once again before the Supreme Court in late 2004.

 In the 109th Congress, the LWVUS endorsed the Openness Promotes Effectiveness in our National Government (OPEN) Act which expands the accessibility and account-ability of the federal government by strengthening the Freedom of Information Act and making information more readily available to the public.